alex-therapeutics/diga-api-client/README.md

 ## Project Status
 The project is pre-first-release.
-Currently, the DiGA code validation works against the `diga.bitmarck-daten.de`, which is the endpoint used for many of the health insurance companies - a good first step.
+Currently, the DiGA code validation works against the `diga.bitmarck-daten.de`, which is the endpoint used for many (85/103 currently) of the health insurance companies - a good first step.
 However, there are issues with other endpoints.
+You can track this further [here](ENDPOINT_STATUS.md) and there is also an issue for each non-working endpoint.
 Integration with the billing process with XRechnung has not been started yet.

 ## Get Started